-Introduces the student to basic theories, principles, and settings of interpreting/transliterating.
-Emphasis on ethics, definitions, and related topics of interpreting.
-Role playing, and simulated interpreting experience will be included in the course.
+Introduces the student to theories, principles and special settings of interpreting.
+Covers ethics, definitions, and related topics of interpreting.
+Also covers oral interpreting and interpreting for the deaf-blind.
+Role playing and simulated interpreting experiences will be included in the course.
+(May be taken concurrently with SLG 201.)

-SLG 240 Practicum/3 cr. hrs./5 periods (1 lec., 4 lab)
+SLG 240 Practicum/3 cr. hrs./3 periods/3 lec.

-This course is designed to provide practical exposure to

-interpreting/transliterating skills in various settings and conditions.
-Students may also facilitate communication in specific situations after consulting with practicum advisor.
+This course is designed to provide practical exposure to interpreting/transliterating skills in various settings and conditions.
+Students may also facilitate commnication in specific situations after consulting with practicum advisor.